rpm-software-management/dnf5/doc/dnf5_plugins/automatic.8.rst

 ``apply_updates``
     boolean, default: False

-    Whether packages comprising the available updates should be applied by ``dnf-automatic.timer``, i.e. installed via RPM.
+    Whether packages comprising the available updates should be applied by ``dnf5-automatic.timer``, i.e. installed via RPM.
 Implies ``download_updates``.
 Note that if this is set to ``False``, downloaded packages will be left in the cache till the next successful DNF transaction.
-Note that the other timer units override this setting.

 ``download_updates``
     boolean, default: True

-    Whether packages comprising the available updates should be downloaded by ``dnf-automatic.timer``.
-Note that the other timer units override this setting.
+    Whether packages comprising the available updates should be downloaded by ``dnf5-automatic.timer``.

 ``network_online_timeout``
     time in seconds, default: 60

-    Maximal time dnf-automatic will wait until the system is online.
+    Maximal time ``dnf5 automatic`` will wait until the system is online.
 0 means that network availability detection will be skipped.

 ``random_sleep``
     time in seconds, default: 0

-    Maximal random delay before downloading.
+    Maximal random delay before downloading (only applied if ``--timer`` option was used).
 Note that, by default, the ``systemd`` timers also apply a random delay of up to 1 hour.

 .. _upgrade_type_automatic-label: